temirrr/Priora/README.md

 priora-plugin:
 * src - source code of plugin
 * target - built files of plugin
-* test-project - test project, currently just simple-maven-project. can be replaced with benchmark
-    - Must be separately pulled from or cloned https://github.com/cs453-team3/test-project
 * work - Data from Jenkins run

 ### Test Project